dhennyacampos/testsmellspreventionguidelines/guidelineevaluation.md

 </p>

 * Eclipse
 * Intellij IDEA
 * Visual Studio

-**Note**: For this research, the use of chatgpt or simitares cannot be used.
+**Note**: For this research, the use of ChatGPT or similar cannot be used.

 <p align="center">
  <h2>Calculator Task</h2>